Policies and Procedures

 Occasionally it is necessary to ship an item back to a vendor and Purchasing Services can be of assistance in this process, if so requested by the ordering department.
 The return may be necessary for a number of reasons including concealed damage, an over-shipment, or the item is incorrect or defective.

-To initiate this process, the requisitioning department must complete a "Material Return Slip and Shipping Permit" (MRSSP) and return it to the Expediting Section of Purchasing Services.
-The information required on the MRSSP is the vendor's name, the reason for the shipment, the account responsible for the charge, if any, and the method of shipment.
-Purchasing Services will review the form to determine that there is a legitimate reason for the return.
+To initiate this process, the requisitioning department must contact Purchasing Services.
+Purchasing Services will ask for the vendor's name, the reason for the return, the purchase order number, and any other necessary documentation regarding related to damage or defects.
+Purchasing Services will determine that there is a legitimate reason for the return.
 Purchasing Services will also require that the vendor agree to the return by providing a Return Authorization (RA) form.
-If approved by Purchasing Services, they will forward the MRSSP to the Receiving Department to pick up the item from the department.
+If approved by Purchasing Services, they will instruct the Receiving Department to pick up the item from the department.
 If possible, the department should pack the item for shipment before Receiving personnel pick it up to safeguard the item in transit to Receiving and to expedite shipment.
 If crating is required, the department should submit a work order to the Maintenance Department to have a crate constructed before the Receiving Department is notified to pick the item up.
 The Receiving Department does not have the skills or tools to do carpentry work.
 However, Receiving can assist with the packing of regular shipments if the department does not have the necessary supplies available.6.
 Payments to Vendors

 Departments are encouraged to promote a "zero overrun" tolerance policy when dealing with invoice price discrepancies.
-Invoice price discrepancies should be approved by Purchasing Services prior to payment of the additional amount.
-Departments must recognize the tradeoff between the additional amount charged and the administrative costs required to contest the amounts with action taken accordingly.
-Considerable attention needs to be directed in this regard to assure that neither the integrity of the bidding process is compromised, nor the standing of bidders altered.7.
+Invoice price discrepancies should be approved by Purchasing Services prior to payment of the additional amount.7.
 Prompt Payment Policy

 All payments made by the University are subject to University Policy and Rules as approved by the University's Board of Trustees.
 It is the policy of the University that documentation authorizing payment of an invoice shall be approved for payment not later than 40 days, after receipt of the invoice and receipt, inspection, and approval of the goods or services, except that in the case of a bona-fide dispute the voucher shall contain a statement of the dispute and authorize payment only in the amount not disputed.
 All payments shall be disbursed within 40 days after approval for payment.